microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/generate/maker/add.md

 ### Description

-Generate configuration file for to add an Advanced Maker to an installed the ALM Accelerator for Advanced Makers (AA4AM)
+Generate configuration file to add an Advanced Maker to an installed the ALM Accelerator for Advanced Makers (AA4AM)

 ### Examples